© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Glassworking remains in Glazier's Hollow, 330m south of Kingswood Cottage is a scheduled monument protected by Historic England under reference 1020705.
 View the official record →

-Glassworking remains in Glazier's Hollow, 330m south of Kingswood Cottage, is an ancient monument comprising evidence of glass production activity in Cheshire.
+Glassworking remains in Glazier's Hollow, 330 metres south of Kingswood Cottage is an ancient monument in Cheshire comprising evidence of medieval glassworking activity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020705.

 Glassworking remains in Glazier's Hollow, 330m south of Kingswood Cottage is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020705.